fhawkes/angular-deckster/README.md

 }]);
 ```

+##External Card Urls
+If the cardDefaults for the card is configured with a summaryTemplateUrl and a detailTemplateUrl the user will have the
+ability to visit the card at an external url of `/deckster/card/:cardId/:view` where the view parameter will default to `detail`.

+The options for view will be `summary` or `detail`.

 ##Using the Popout feature

-The Popout feature allows you to pop a particular card out in a new tab to view its content.
-This also allows the card
+The Popout feature allows you to pop a particular card out in a new tab to view its detail content in a standalone webpage.
-to be visited via the url `/deckster/card/:cardId`.

 To use the popout feature for a particular card you must ensure that the detailTemplateUrl is properly set in the card default configuration.

-*`Note` in order to make use of this feature your app must use ngRoute for its view routing*
+*`Note` in order to make use of this feature your app must use ngRoute or ui-router for its view routing*

 ##Installation